thelukasssheee/CarND-Vehicle-Detection-P5/README.md

 ![alt text](./output_images/md_car_notcar_example.png)

+The actual feature extraction functions can be found in the cells 1c and 1d for the training images of `P5_Preparation.ipynb`.

 ##### Balancing
 The dataset consisted of **8968** car images and **8792** not-car images.
 With a quantitative difference of approximately 2%, the dataset was already balanced quite well.
 Further adjustments to balance the datasets even more were therefore not necessary.